devInstance/DevCoreApp/src/Server/Database/ReadMe.md

 `DevCoreApp\src\Server\WebService> dotnet ef migrations add CreateIdentitySchema --project ..\Database\Postgres`

-Applying migration to the local development database is done by:
+To apply a migration to the local development database, use:

 `dotnet ef database update`

 Production deployment can be done by running a script.
-The production script is usually stored in deployment/sql/<provider> folder and should have a full name of the migration.
-The script generation is done by:
+The production script is usually stored in the deployment/sql/<provider> folder and should have the full name of the migration.
+Generate the script with:

 `dotnet ef migrations script  --project ..\Database\<provider> > ..\..\..\deployment\sql\<provider>\<migration>.sql`